 We firmly believe that arts are for all.
 This applies to both our artists and audiences.
 We encourage performers and audience members of all abilities and backgrounds to get involved.
 We run a successful Community Links programme which gives performers the chance to run workshops and perform for schools, care homes and other community groups.
 Our Venues list offers information on venues' locations, facilities and accessibility.

 The Fringe works hard to reduce the impact of the festival on the environment.
 We encourage audiences to make use of our comprehensive listings on the website and have introduced a Fringe app to reduce reliance on the printed programme.
-We review our print runs each year making every effort not to print more programmes than we need.
+We review our print runs each year making every effort not to print more programmes, flyers or posters than we need.
 We also encourage entrants not to over-print.
 Our programmes and flyers are printed on 100% recycled, FSC, carbon-balanced paper, now with anti-microbial protection.
 We recycle and reuse where we can – banners etc are used year after year and are replaced only when they are beyond credible use.
 This is partly a matter of financial prudence but it also reflects our attempts to reduce waste.
 At the Fringe Desk we recycle all unneeded paper and plastic, reuse or archive anything laminated and try to ensure the safe disposal of balloons.
 We do not release them en masse or use helium.
 The balloons used are made from Natural Rubber Latex which biodegrades in landfill.
 We often recycle in creative ways – for example by making bunting out of old flyers and carnival float decorations from materials that would otherwise be thrown away.
 In 2019 we teamed up with Day Zero, a shop in Buxton, to offer Fringe Friends a 10% discount on reusable bottles and cups there.
 We hope to roll forward plans we made in early 2020 to minimise single-use plastic drinks containers at the Fringe Information Desk and encourage venues to do the same.
 However this will depend on health guidance surrounding the pandemic.